EmptyIsValue/Advanced-Reboot/README.md

 Enter to the UEFI without pressing F2 or Del on Keyboard.
 Very useful especially for Overclockers.

-This is just another way, there are some shortcuts like this before
+This is just another way, there are some shortcuts like this before.

 Which One Your Favourite?
 - Advanced Reboot